 - Confirmed Results—Independent monitoring and testing to confirm that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.

 In addition to its four priorities, Gran Tierra has also made a target of zero use and disposal of water from all surface sources.
 Gran Tierra’s efforts in this area have resulted in significant reductions of surface water per barrel of oil produced, even as the company has increased its overall production.

-“Since 2019, we've reduced our overall emissions by 55% and over the last five years we have decreased our surface water useage by more than 41%.”GARY GUIDRY, President and Chief Executive Officer
+“Since 2019, we've reduced our Scope 1 & 2 carbon emissions by 39% and we have decreased our surface water usage by more 25% since 2016.”GARY GUIDRY, President and Chief Executive Officer

 Stewardship of Natural Water Resources

 Along with voluntary investments that conserve and protect the integrity of water sources near its operations, Gran Tierra continues to reduce freshwater consumption across the lifecycle of its operations.
 A comprehensive roadmap has been instituted to reduce the use of surface water where possible, with the goal of achieving zero surface water usage in the coming years.